2022 Selection Criteria and Submission Instructions

 Submission packets for the Certificate of Impact must include the following:

-- A completed Certificate of Impact submission form.
-A PDF version of the 2021 submission form is available here.
+- A completed Certificate of Impact submission form, including a one-paragraph summary or abstract of the nominated report.
+A printable PDF version of the 2021 submission form is available here.
 Contact Brenda Erickson to request the submission form in MsWord format.

 - A copy of the nominated evaluation or audit report.

-- A narrative of no more than two pages describing how the evaluation or audit has met at least two of the selection criteria.
+- A narrative of no more than two pages in length describing how the evaluation or audit has met at least two of the selection criteria.

 - Documentation of the evaluation or audit report's impact described in the narrative.
 Documentation too large to email (e.g., video of a news report) should be discussed with the lead judge to determine a suitable method for submission.